helge17/tuxguitar/doc/contribute.md

 Eclipse supports many processes around software projects, even writing documentation in markdown.
 For information about downloading and installing it see <https://eclipse.org>.
 Our examples and screenshots here are from Eclipse Version 2023-12.

-Important note: this section still needs to be completed.
+*Important note*: this section still needs to be completed.
 Known limitations:

 - this procedure does not enable to build the *native modules* in Eclipse.
 Therefore, before sending a pull request it is highly recommended to build the application as defined in [install.md](../INSTALL.md), that is with `-P native-modules` option active.
-- this procedure does not enable to include TuxGuitar plugins in debug configuration
+- ~~this procedure does not enable to include TuxGuitar plugins in debug configuration~~

+To get the enable the plugins in debug configuration make sure to set the `Working directory` in the `Run` configuration, `Arguments` tab to `other`, "${workspace_loc}/git/tuxguitar/desktop/build-scripts/tuxguitar-linux-swt-x86_64/target/tuxguitar-SNAPSHOT-linux-swt-x86_64".
+To make debugging work, add "gm-settings-SNAPSHOT.jar" and "gm-utils-SNAPSHOT.jar to the `dependencies` tab of the `Run` configuration.

 #### Fork the origin tuxguitar repository
 Because you do not have rights to push to this repository directly, you must first fork this repo to create a space for you to make your edits, then create a pull request once your changes are complete.
 If your pull request is accepted, it will be merged in a future version of the software.
 See the [instructions on forking a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) from GitHub.